Connor-Beck/Calcium-image-processing-intro/README.md

 This data processing is typically done in either MATLAB or python, the choice is yours.
 The field is very slowly moving towards python, but MATLAB is still commonly used.

-The [Fluorescent Data.csv](data/Fluorescent Data) file contains a number of calcium traces that you can explore.\
+The [Fluorescent Data](data/Fluorescent Data.csv) csv file contains a number of calcium traces that you can explore.\
 The dimensions of the data within the csv are **324 neurons x 15000 frames**.\
 Each value in the data is the raw mean intensity recorded from neurons expressing GCAMP6s recorded at 4.8 frames per second.